 In many respects, the hybrid lattice, in the hands of an experienced luthier, has the best of both worlds - traditional tonal quality combined with more volume and ease of playability.

 The Dominelli hybrid lattice bracing system is all wood, and uses no carbon fibre in the soundboard.
-The exclusion of carbon fibre in the design is not for reasons of economy; it is well known now that carbon fibre (although extremely stiff, light and stable) is detrimental to tone quality.
-Carbon fiber works fine as a structural agent, but where sound is concerned, wood bracing (spruce or cedar) is a superior material.
+The exclusion of carbon fibre in the design is not for reasons of economy; it is well known now that carbon fibre (although extremely stiff, light and stable) can be detrimental to tone quality.
+Carbon fiber works fine as a structural agent, but where as far as sound quality is concerned, wood bracing (spruce or cedar) is a superior material.

 Soundports, graphite reinforced neck, armrest, and laminated sides are features that I often incorporate with the Dominelli hybrid lattice, and with my traditional fan braced guitars, depending on the needs of the player.